amgz1997/intership_project/setup&readme.md

 Task(Scenario with TIAGo)

 _ Intro

-_ Explain each action and their implement with behaviorTree_ Comparison between  the state machine
+_ Scenario : Explain each action and their implement with behaviorTree_ Comparison between  the state machine

-Results
+    _ Navigation ,
+    _ ArUco detection,
+    _ Pick object ,
+    _ Place object

-_Show for each action an image to illustrate the action
+_Results (Show for each action an image to illustrate the action)

+    _ Navigation ,
+    _ ArUco detection,
+    _ Pick object ,
+    _ Place object

 Chapiter N°4